History of the office

 Founder and 2nd President: Rainey T. Wells (1926–32)

 A native of Murray, Kentucky, Rainey T. Wells led many efforts in establishing educational institutions in Kentucky – the first of which was a normal school in Kirksey, Kentucky.
 As a member of the General Assembly from 1902–1904, he was a dominant and influential force in creating a State Normal School Commission and establishing two normal schools – one in Murray and the other in Morehead.
 From May 1, 1926, until December 31, 1932, Wells was President of Murray State Teachers College.
-Following, Wells became Chief Attorney for the Woodmen of the Methodist Church, a Rotarian, a thirty–second degree Mason and a Shriner.
+Following, Wells became Chief Attorney for the Woodmen of the World insurance company.
+Also, he was a Rotarian, a thirty–second degree Mason and a Shriner.
 In 1937, he was accepted to practice law before the Supreme Court of the United States.
 In 1946, Wells returned to Murray and lived at 'Edgewood' on South 12th Street (Highway 641) until his death on June 15, 1958.

 3rd President: James H. Richmond (1936–45)